Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The length of the Sprint should be proportional to the work that is done in between Sprints.
 - [x] It is best to have Sprints of consistent length throughout a development effort.
 - [ ] Sprint length is determined during Sprint Planning, and should hold the time it will take to code the planned features in the upcoming Sprint, but does not include time for any testing.
-- [ ] Sprint length is determined during Sprint Planning, and should be long enough to make sure the Development Team can deliver what is to be accomplished in the upcoming Sprint.
+- [ ] Sprint length is determined during Sprint Planning, and should be long enough to make sure the Developers can deliver what is to be accomplished in the upcoming Sprint.
 - [x] All Sprints must be 1 month or less.

 **[⬆ Back to Top](#table-of-contents)**

-### PLACEHOLDER 3
+### What may be included in the Sprint Backlog? (choose the best answer)

-- [ ] PLACEHOLDER.
+- [ ] User Stories.
-- [ ] PLACEHOLDER.
+- [ ] Tasks.
-- [ ] PLACEHOLDER.
+- [ ] Use Cases.
-- [ ] PLACEHOLDER.
+- [ ] Tests.
+- [x] Any of the above (or others) which are a decomposition of the selected Product Backlog items.

 **[⬆ Back to Top](#table-of-contents)**